-6.2 We recognise that children with special educational needs and/or disabilities (SEND) can face additional safeguarding challenges and these are discussed in staff training.
-These additional barriers can include:

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - children with SEN and disabilities can be disproportionally impacted by things like bullying- without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.
+- 6.2 We recognise that children with special educational needs and/or disabilities (SEND) can face additional safeguarding challenges and these are discussed in staff training.
+These additional barriers can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - children with SEN and disabilities can be disproportionally impacted by things like bullying- without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.

-6.3 At the schools in the Nebula Federation, we recognise that a previously looked after child potentially remains vulnerable and all staff should have the skills, knowledge and understanding to keep previously looked after children safe.
-When dealing with looked after children and previously looked after children, it is important that all agencies work together and prompt action is taken when necessary to safeguard these children, who are a particularly vulnerable group.
+6.3 We recognise that a previously looked after child potentially remains vulnerable and all staff should have the skills, knowledge and understanding to keep previously looked after children safe.
+When dealing with looked after children and previously looked after children, it is important that all agencies work together, and prompt action is taken when necessary to safeguard these children, who are a particularly vulnerable group.